 Step 3: Click the Blue Phone icon in the top right corner.
 If that person is online and Skype is open, you will then call them directly.
 If they accept the call, you will begin a voice call automatically.

 If someone rings you in the same manner, just click the corresponding button to pick up the call.
-Alternatively, if you don’t want to talk to them, click the red button instead.
+Directly next to the receiving button is the reject button that will silence or end the call.

 If you want to personalize your calls, you can use the video call option on Skype.
-All you need is a webcam and a willingness to show your face on it.
+As long as you have a webcam, you’re all set for a face-to-face conversation.

 Step 1: Check that your webcam is compatible with Skype by selecting the three-dot menu icon and choosing Settings.
 Click Default Device under the video heading at the top of the page and select your webcam from the drop-down menu.